LoopOnCode/UnitySensor/README.md

 # [Unity Sensor Board](https://loopon.tech/products/unity-sensor)
-This repository contains ESPHome config and example Arduino code for the Unity sensor board.
+This repository contains the pre-installed ESPHome config and example Arduino code projects for the Unity sensor board.
 Specifications of the board can be found at https://loopon.tech/products/unity-sensor

 <p align="center">
   <img width="260" src="./images/UnityBoard.JPG">
 </p>

-# Flashing the Unity board
+# Flashing the Unity Board
-To flash the Unity board, the ESP32 must be put in the correct boot mode:
+To flash the Unity board, it must be put in the correct boot mode.
+You can do this by:
-1. Hold down the boot button.
+1. Holding down the boot button.
-1. Press the reset button.
+1. Momentarily pressing the reset button.
-1. Release the boot button.
+1. Then, releasing the boot button.

 Once flashing has completed.
-Prese the reset button to restart in normal mode.
+Press the reset button to restart in normal mode.

 # Arduino Exmaple Projects

-### Platform IO
+### PlatformIO
+PlatformIO is a cross-platform IDE extension for Visual Studio Code.
+Use PlatformIO to open, build and upload the example projects to the Unity board.
-Installation guide can be found here: https://platformio.org/install/ide?install=vscode
+The installation guide can be found [here](https://platformio.org/install/ide?install=vs code).

 ### 1. [Blink](/Arduino%20Examples/Blink)
-This project blinks LEDs on all GPIO ports.
+This project will blink LEDs on all GPIO ports.

 ### 2. [Bluetooth Keyboard](/Arduino%20Examples/BluetoothKeyboard)
-This project will will connect as a Bluetooth keyboard and type a a few sentences.
+This project will simulate a Bluetooth keyboard and will type a few sentences when connected to a computer or mobile device.

 ### Windows Setup
 1. Go to Settings -> Bluetooth & Devices -> Add device.